appris/appris/data/README.md

 + __PRINCIPAL:4__
- Where the APPRIS core modules are unable to choose a clear principal variant and no single isoform from among the remaining candidates has strong proteomics evidence support or a dominant TRIFID score, APPRIS selects the remaining candidate with the best TRIFID score.
+ Where the APPRIS core modules are unable to choose a clear principal variant and no single isoform from among the remaining candidates has strong proteomics evidence support or a dominant TRIFID score, APPRIS selects the remaining candidate with the best raw TRIFID score.

 + __PRINCIPAL:5__
  Where the APPRIS core modules are unable to choose a clear principal variant and none of the